repository-service-tuf/repository-service-tuf-worker/docs/source/guide/Docker_README.md

 #### (Optional, *experimental*) `RSTUF_ONLINE_KEY_DIR`

-Directory path to online signing key.
-The setting is required, if the related public key metadata includes a field `x-rstuf-online-key-uri` with a value `fn:<file name>`.
-The full path is constructed by joining directory path and file name.
-The expected private key file format is unencrypted PKCS8/PEM.
+Directory path for online signing key file.
+Expected file format is unencrypted PKCS8/PEM.

 Make sure to use the secrets management service of your deployment platform to protect the private key!